Advanced Programming in UNIX Environment Episode 29

 implementation.

-Process ID 0 is usually the scheduler process and is often known as the swapper.
-No program on disk corresponds to this process,which is part of the kernel and is known as a system process.
+Process ID 0 is usually the scheduler process and is often kNown as the swapper.
+No program on disk corresponds to this process,which is part of the kernel and is kNown as a system process.

 Process ID 1 is usually the init process and is invoked by the kernel at the end of the bootstrap procedure.
 The program file for this process was /etc/init in older versions of the UNIX System and is /sbin/init in newer versions.
 This process is responsible for bringing up a UNIX system after the kernel has been bootstrapped. init usually reads the system-dependent initialization files — the /etc/rc* files or /etc/inittab and the files in /etc/init.d—and brings the system to a certain state,such as multiuser.